checkout/Checkout-SAP-Cloud-Commerce-2105/js-storefront/checkout-spartacus-connector/README.md

 Make sure you are logged in and your account has access to the Checkout.com organisation

 * Remove all files from the node_modules/ and dist/ folders
-* Run yarn install to install all required dependencies
+* Run `yarn install` to install all required dependencies
-* Run yarn run test to validate that there are no existing blocking errors in the code
+* Run `yarn run test` to validate that there are no existing blocking errors in the code
-* Run yarn run build to build the library
+* Run `yarn run build-prod` to build the library

 If you are satisfied with the results from the tests and the library is built without problems you can publish the package.
 * Run `npm publish --access public` in both `dist/checkout-spartacus-connector` and `dist/checkout-spartacus-translations`.

 ## Extending components
-The source code of the connector can be found on [GitHub](https://github.com/checkout/Checkout-SAP-Cloud-Commerce-2011).
+The source code of the connector can be found on [GitHub](https://github.com/checkout/SAP-Cloud-Commerce-2105).

 If you need to extend components, you can fork the repository so you are able to upgrade to future releases.
 In this fork, you can make your changes and import the library in your storefront.